FDSGAB/nagonbot/README.md

 ```
 github page: https://github.com/SergeyPirogov/webdriver_manager

-## Project Package
+## Project Packages

 You can also find this project on [PyPi](https://pypi.org/) using this link: https://pypi.org/project/nagonbot/1.0.0/

-## Project Test Package
+## Project Test Packages
 > __Warning__
-These test packages do not properly work.
+These test packages do not work properly.
 Please refer to the [official package](https://pypi.org/project/nagonbot/1.0.0/) on PyPi.

 These packages are used to test the package creation and upload process.
-They are not stable nor funcional releases.
+They are nor stable nor funcional releases.
 Here is the link to the test packages: https://test.pypi.org/project/nagonbot/

 ## References